Skip to content

 From routine fixes to bigger projects — here's what Irish architects on Jobiit typically handle.

-How much does a architect cost in Ireland?
+How much does an architect cost in Ireland?

 Indicative pricing — your actual quote will vary

-Architectural fees are typically a percentage of construction cost or a fixed fee for defined scope.
-The figures below are indicative Irish ranges.
+Architectural fees are typically charged as a percentage of construction cost or as a fixed fee for a defined scope.
+The figures below are indicative Irish ranges — your final price depends on the size and complexity of the project, the level of service you need, and who provides it.

 For an extension, full architectural service (design through construction supervision) typically runs 8–15% of the build cost — so €40,000 of architecture on a €350,000 build.
-For smaller jobs, fixed fees apply: feasibility study €800–€2,500, planning application package for a domestic extension €4,500–€9,500, tender drawings only €3,500–€8,000.
+For smaller jobs, fixed fees apply: a feasibility study is €800–€2,500, a planning application package for a domestic extension €4,500–€9,500, and tender drawings only €3,500–€8,000.
 Construction supervision is sometimes priced separately at 3–5% of build cost.
-RIAI registered architects are typically toward the higher end; technologists and designers lower.
+RIAI registered architects are typically toward the higher end of these ranges; architectural technologists and designers toward the lower end.
+Before any design work begins, insist on a written fee proposal and an itemised quote that sets out exactly which stages are included — from feasibility to BCAR certification.
+Post your project on Jobiit and your matched architect provides a free, no-obligation itemised quote, so you can see the full scope in writing before you commit.

 Why hire your architect through Jobiit